-Gant.
-If Ms. Gant's employment is terminated by us without cause or by Ms. Gant for good reason (as those terms are defined in the agreement), Ms. Gant will receive severance compensation in an amount equal to her then-current annual base salary through the date that is the later of six months from the date that her employment agreement is terminated and December 31, 2008, plus health benefits for such period.
+Ms. Gant.
+If Ms. Gant's employment is terminated by us without cause or by Ms. Gant for good reason (as those terms are defined in the employment agreement) during Ms. Gant's employment period, Ms. Gant will receive severance compensation in an amount equal to her then-current annual base salary, plus health benefits, for six months after the date that her employment agreement is terminated.
 However, if Ms. Gant breaches her non-competition or non-solicitation obligations under her employment agreement at any time, she will no longer be entitled to receive any unpaid severance benefits.

-Had Ms. Gant's employment been terminated by us without cause or by Ms. Gant for good reason on December 28, 2007, Ms. Gant would have been entitled to full pay and benefits through June 28, 2008, the value of which we estimate at approximately \$104,445.
+Mr. Tipermas.
+If Mr. Tipermas' employment is terminated by us without cause or by Mr. Tipermas for good reason (as those terms are defined in the employment agreement), Mr. Tipermas will be paid severance payment equal to six months of his base salary.